 ECF’s generous donors make it possible to meet a variety of community needs, whether ongoing or emerging.
 For some granting streams, applications are not accepted.

-You can see a full list of grants ECF has made in its Granting in Action booklet
+You can see a full list of grants ECF has made on our Granting in Action microsite.